Typhoonz0/e120-language/README.md

 ### `funcpos`
 **Usage**: `funcpos`

 Prints where all the functions are in a script.
-After using funcpos, delete it before running your code otherwise you code won't work.
+After using funcpos, delete it before running your code otherwise your code won't work.

 ### `external`
 **Usage**: `external "<filename> [line]"`